smoynes/smoynes.io/content/posts/finite-state-machines-in-elixir.md

 that comes in many preparations: a simple product from a complicated process.

-To prepare a coffee is usually pretty complicated so I prefer to purchase my coffee from a local cafe.
+To prepare a coffee is usually pretty complicated.
+You need to find good beans that are well roasted and freshly ground as well some hot water.
+Then you have to filter or press or steep or whatever.
+All of this is way too much effort for me so I prefer to purchase my coffee from a local cafe.
 It is great!
-They have a few people behind the counter that make espresso and lattes and of course someone to take my money.
+They have a few people behind the counter that know how to do all this and can work a pretty impressive looking machine to make really delicious espresso.

-While I drank my coffee at the local cafe one day I watched people as they ordered their coffees and snacks.
+While I drank my coffee at the local cafe one day, I watched people as they ordered their coffees and snacks.
 The cashier would tell the barista the coffees to pull or the milks to steam, the kitchen the sandwiches to prepare or the scones to plate.
 Sometimes the